 - Business casual dress code.

-Salary-DOE, Bilingual pay availabe.
+- Salary-DOE, Bilingual pay available

 While performing the duties of this job, the employee is frequently required to stand; walk; sit; use hands to finger, handle, or feel objects, tools or controls; reach with hands and arms; climb stairs; balance; stoop, kneel, crouch or crawl; talk or hear; taste or smell.
 The employee may occasionally lift and/or move up to 15 pounds.
 Specific vision abilities required by the job include close vision, distance vision, color vision, peripheral vision, depth perception, and the ability to adjust focus.